 Services that are covered for you What you must pay when you get these services Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
 The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-20% coinsurance You pay these amounts until you reach the out-of- pocket maximum.
+20% coinsurance Deductible applies.
+You pay these amounts until you reach the out-of- pocket maximum.
 Prior authorization is required .
 Urgently needed services A plan-covered service requiring immediate medical attention that is not an emergency is an urgently needed service if either you are temporarily outside the service area of the plan, or even if you are inside the service area of the plan, it is unreasonable given your time, place, and circumstances to obtain this service from network providers with whom the plan contracts.
 Your plan must cover urgently needed services and only charge you in-network cost sharing.
 Examples of urgently needed services are unforeseen medical illnesses and injuries, or unexpected flare-ups of existing conditions.
-However, medically necessary routine provider visits, such as annual checkups, are not considered urgently needed even if you are outside the service area of the plan or the plan network is temporarily unavailable. \$55 copayment You do not pay this amount if you are admitted to the hospital within 3 days.
+However, medically necessary routine provider visits, such as annual checkups, are not considered urgently needed even if you are outside the service area of the plan or the plan network is temporarily unavailable.
+Coverage is limited to the United States and its territories.
+20% coinsurance (not to exceed \$55 per visit) You do not pay this amount if you are admitted to the hospital within 3 days.
 You pay these amounts until you reach the out-of- pocket maximum.